chrisharrison/php-array-of/README.md

 ### Immutability ###

 `ArrayOf`s are immutable.
-The input arrray is passed into the construcutor on instantiation.
+The input array is passed into the constructor on instantiation.
 No further changes can be made to the object.
 If you try to perform a write operation (e.g. `unset`) on it, an exception will be thrown.

-### Arrays ###

-PHP has a strange conception of arrays. `ArrayOf` abstracts all that weirdness.
-On instaniation, keys are stripped and you get a nice zero-indexed, single dimensional array.

 ### Enforcement ###

 Members of an `ArrayOf` are enforced as being of the type specified in the `typeToEnforce` abstract method.
-This enforcement occurs on instaniation at runtime.
+This enforcement occurs on instantiation at runtime.
 If you try to instantiate with a member of a non-matching type, an exception will be thrown.

-### Permissable types ###
+### Permissible types ###

 Only PHP [scalars](http://php.net/manual/en/function.is-scalar.php) and objects can be members of an `ArrayOf`.
 So no `callable`s and no `array`s.